Monte-Carlo simulation of lepton pair production in "p pbar --> l+l- + X" events at E_beam = 14 GeV: Introduction

+This intermediate energy experiment (in the following we shall consider the case of antiproton beam energy $E_{beam}=14$ GeV which corresponds to the center-of-mass energy of the $p\bar{p}$ system $E_{cm}= 5.3$ GeV) may play an important role because it allows one to study the energy range where the perturbative methods of QCD (pQCD) come into interplay with a rich physics of bound states and resonances.
+The physics of hadron resonances formation and decay is strongly connected with the confinement problem, i.e. with the parton dynamics at large distances.
+A detailed and high-precision experimental study at PANDA may allow one to discriminate between a large variety of existing nonperturbative approaches and models that already exist or are under development now.

+To reach the goals declared in the \cite{PANDALoI}, \cite{PANDATPR}, \cite{PANPysBook} in connection with lepton pair production process \cite{Matv}, \cite{Drell}, one needs to know the possible energy, momentum and angle distributions of the produced individual leptons as well as the analogous distributions for the lepton pair as a whole.
+So, a detailed Monte-Carlo simulation of $\bar{p}p \rightarrow l^{+}l^{-} + X$ {\bf($l = \mu, e$)} process (see Fig.1) is needed.
+It is also clear that such a sort of simulation is also needed for a proper design of the muon system and electromagnetic calorimeter (see \cite{Note1}, \cite{Note2}).

+For this aim we utilized here, as for the first step, the well known event generator PYTHIA \cite{Sjost}, which is based on the ideas of the quark parton model and is well tested and widely used for the simulation of hadron-hadron interactions.
+PYTHIA simulation is based on the use of the amplitudes of the relativistic quantum field theory.
+This allows a proper account of the relativistic kinematics during simulation of different physical variables distributions specific for $\mu^{+}\mu^{-}$- or $e^{+}e^{-}$- pair produced in event.
+In our case we use the perturbative QCD/QED parton level amplitude of the lepton pair production process ${q\bar{q} \to \gamma^{*} \to l^{+}l^{-}}$ with the continuous spectrum of the invariant mass of lepton pair and the amplitude of J/$\Psi$ - resonance production process $p + \bar p \to J/\Psi + X \to l^{+}l^{-} + X$, where J/$\Psi$ decays through the leptonic channel ($J/\Psi \to l^{+}l^{-}$, $l = \mu, e$ ), which are implemented into the PYTHIA package.

+Let us underline that the results obtained here on the basis of PYTHIA simulation in some sense may allow to fix the predictions for lepton kinematical distributions which may be obtained in the framework of perturbative theory approach.
+Therefore, they may be useful at the analysis stage for defining the boundary between the predictions of perturbative and nonperturbative theoretical approaches.

-In the Section 2, devoted to lepton distributions, the results of the previous Note \cite{Note1} will be added by a number of new 3- and 2-dimensional plots that show different kind of correlations (like Energy-Energy and Angle-Angle correlations) between the physical variables of the leptons, produced in the quark level subprocess $q\bar{q} \rightarrow l^{+}l^{-}$.
-All plots of this Note are collected in the Appendix (Section 7:"Figures").
+In Section 2 we present the kinematical distributions for individual leptons.
+The set of plots with energy, transverse momentum and angle distributions are given together with some plots which show different kinds of Energy-Energy, Energy-Angle and Angle-Angle correlations between the physical variables of the leptons produced via the leading order quark level subprocess $q\bar{q} \rightarrow l^{+}l^{-}$.
+The estimations of events loss due to {\bf a} possible different choice of geometrical parameters of muon system and electromagnetic calorimeter are given.

-Let us mention that the main results of this Note (Sections 2, 3 and 4) are valid for a case of muon pair as well as for the electron-positron pair production.
-To this reason in these three Sections we shall speak about the distributions obtained for the lepton case because muon distributions are practically do not differ from the electron ones (so, the word ``muon'' is equal to the ``electron '' in the Sections 2,3 and 4).
-The main difference of $e^{+}e^{-}$ case from that one of ${\mu^{+}\mu^{-}}$ pair production would appear only while considering the ``background'' contribution from the fake muons (see Sections 5 and 6).